stefanoschmidt1995/mbank/README.md

 As you see, the same file can be used for different commands: each command will just ignore any option not relevant for it.

+## TODO:

+- finish to write the making bank by hand section
+- check the README
+- check the docs again
+- submit to PyPI

 ## Contacts